Home in Hong Kong

 We will conduct a comprehensive home search and send you the property info and pictures/videos (if available) via email or WhatsApp before the viewing.
 You can then filter out those unsuitable properties.

 If you come across any properties you're interested in online or elsewhere, please send us the links or info so that we can check them out and make those viewing appointments for you as well (we can work with many other estate agents).
 We'll try to arrange the viewings in one go so you can save time and effort.

 Negotiate the best price and terms with the landlord

-Once you have found a suitable place, we will help you negotiate the best price and terms based on up-to-date market trend and transaction records.
+Once you have located a suitable place, we will help you negotiate the best price and terms with the landlord based on up-to-date market trends and transaction records.

-Representing and acting only for you (single agency) in most cases, we'll look out for your best interests during the whole process.
+Representing and acting only for you (i.e. single agency) in most cases, we'll look after your best interests during the whole process.

 Get the paperwork done

 If the negotiation goes well, we will help you sign a Provisional Tenancy Agreement with the landlord to secure the property.
 An initial deposit of one month's rent is needed at this point.

 Before or on the day of getting the keys, you have to sign a formal Tenancy Agreement and pay the balance (usually 2 more months) to the landlord and your share of the stamp duty fee to the Hong Kong SAR Government.